Esri/arcgis-experience-builder-sdk-resources/samples/widgets/widget-output-data-source/README.md

 ## How to generate output data source

-In general, there are two steps for widget to generate output data source.
+In general, there are two steps for a widget to generate an output data source.

 1. In setting, declare its output data source by calling `this.props.onSettingChange`.
 2. In widget, update data of output data source.